Scientific Name(s): Gymnema inodum, Gymnema montanum, Gymnema sylvestre (Retz.) Schult., Periploca sylvestris

-The plant has been used in traditional medicine, most notably to control blood glucose.
+The plant has been used in traditional medicine, most notably to control blood glucose, which seems to have the strongest evidence of its historical uses.
 Use as a lipid-lowering agent, for weight loss, and for the inhibition of caries have also been investigated, primarily in rodent studies.
-However, little to no clinical information is available to support the use of gymnema for any indication.
+However, limited clinical information is available to support the use of gymnema for any indication.

 Limited controlled studies exist.
 Clinical studies investigating antidiabetic effects have typically used 200 or 400 mg extract daily standardized to contain 25% gymnemic acids.